The-Taggart-Institute/creating-with-git/1_gitting-acquainted/1-4_commit-best-practices.md

 Although Git opens the full text editor for you, suggesting you write a short story about the commit, I don't think that's correct.
 A short sentence or phrase that begins with the **action taken** is appropriate.
 "Add section on good commit messages" might be a solid one for this section of the text.
 The reader quickly knows what changed and how.

+There are other places to add more detail, some of which we'll discuss later.
+For now, there is a little-known Git feature to add more detail about a commit afterwards and separately: Notes.

+## Git Notes

+Git Notes are note exactly a secret feature, but since GitHub doesn't show them, they might as well be.
+They allow additional context to commits.
+Think of them as accessories to commits—stored separately, but related.

+To add a note, run `git notes add`.
+This will bring up the text editor, allowing you to write whatever you like.

+By default, the note will be added to the most recent commit.

+Run `git log` to see how the note adds to the commit message.

+Wanna makes changes to the current note? `git notes edit` will bring the editor back up!

+If you want to add notes for another commit, use `git notes add <commit ID>`.

+`git notes remove` works as you'd expect, and can also accept a commit ID.

+## Check For Understanding

+**Makes some changes to your files, then commit the changes.
+Then, add a log to both the current commit and the previous commit!**